 This card received a makeover in May of 2017, and it replaces the Blue for Business credit card that Amex had offered for years.
 The old card featured one point per dollar spent on all purchases, with a 30% bonus on the points earned at the end of each account year.
 However, this new card offers you 2x Membership Reward points per dollar spent on everything, for the first $50,000 you spend each calendar year.
 American Express considers this card to be a new product, so existing Blue Business cardholders will need to contact American Express to request a product change in order to receive these new terms and benefits.

 And while the old card by itself didn’t let you transfer your Membership Rewards points to airline miles, the new card does.
 This makes it one of the only cards with no annual fee that offers rewards that you can transfer to miles with multiple different frequent flyer programs.
-It also features 15 months of 0% APR financing on both new purchases and balance transfers, with a 3% balance transfer fee.
+It also features an introductory APR of , with a 3% balance transfer fee.

 American Express Business Platinum